stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 Albert looked shocked, and a little heartbroken at that.

 “I didn't want it like this!” he wailed.
-“I didn't want you coming here because a... a demon... is eating my little brother alive.
+“I didn't want you coming here because a… a demon… is eating my little brother alive.
 I'd do anything to take it all back!”

 “Anything?” asked Havelock quietly.